dream-tree/AnagramSolverRevised/README.md

 # AnagramSolverExtended ver.
 4.

 AnagramSolverExtended project based on the AnagramSolver project and AnagramSolverExtended.</br>
 This version allows the removal of existing anagrams from the database.
-There were also made some config and html/css improvements too.</br>
+There were also made some config and html/css improvements.</br>
 You can take a look at the video showing this app running (ver.
-3 - update soon):
+3, update to ver.
+4 soon):
 <a href="https://youtu.be/3UCRlAOZO3E" target="_blank">AnagramSolverExtendedVideo</a> (YouTube link, size: 2,25 MB, HD).

 ----